mitsuba-renderer/mitsuba3/docs/src/python_interface/parsing_xml.rst

 ------------------------

-It is also possible to create an instance of a single Mitsuba object (e.g. a BSDF) using the XML parser in Python, as shown in the following Python snippet:
+It is also possible to create an instance of a single Mitsuba object (e.g. a BSDF) using the XML parser, as shown in the following Python snippet:

 .. code-block:: python